Take hold of His promises

 Today, I want to encourage you to hold on to God in faith for the things you are believing He is working on.
 Instead of asking Him repeatedly, start thanking Him and believe He is working on it and bringing it all together.
 Find a promise in His Word to speak every time you are tempted to worry about the situation.
 As you begin to thank Him for all He is doing, you will notice the peace of God coming because you know He hears you when you pray.
 Any doubt and worry will fade away because even though you don’t see the answer yet, you know He is on the job and will never let you down.

-10 Or if he asks for a fish, will he give him a serpent?
+12 Or if he asks for an egg, will he offer him a scorpion?

-11 If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!
+13 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!”